 In automatic welding, the wire feeder can be added to supply a filler metal automatically.
-A wire feeder needs to have adjustable wire feeding speed and have a constant output once set.
+A wire feeder needs to have an adjustable wire feeding speed and have a constant output once set.

-The control console contains a high-frequency arc starting unit, a non-transferred pilot arc power source, a torch protection circuit, water and gas valves, delay timing systems and separate flow meters for the plasma gas and the shielding gas.
+The control console contains a high-frequency arc starting unit, a non-transferred pilot arc power source, a torch protection circuit, water, and gas valves, delay timing systems, and separate flow meters for the plasma gas and the shielding gas.

 Advantages Of Plasma Arc Welding

-Welding with the arc plasma gas offers multiple advantages compared to the conventional TIG process and other arc welding processes.
+Welding with arc plasma gas offers multiple advantages compared to the conventional TIG process and other arc welding processes.
 So, let’s take a look at the most prominent benefits:

 The small orifice opening at the tip of the PAW torch outputs a focused arc, and this leads to the following advantages: